phpclassic/php-shopify/README.md

 ```

 ### Requirements
-PHPShopify uses curl extension for handling http calls to the API.
-So you need to be have enabled the curl extension.
+PHPShopify uses curl extension for handling http calls.
+So you need to have the curl extension installed and enabled with PHP.
->However if you prefer to use any other available package library for handling HTTP calls, you can easily do so by modifying 1 line in each of the `get()`, `post()`, `put()`, `delete()` methods in `PHPShopify\ShopifyAPI` class.
+>However if you prefer to use any other available package library for handling HTTP calls, you can easily do so by modifying 1 line in each of the `get()`, `post()`, `put()`, `delete()` methods in `PHPShopify\HttpRequestJson` class.

 ## Usage

 You can use PHPShopify in a pretty simple object oriented way.

 #### Configure ShopifyClient SDK
 If you are using your own private API, provide the ApiKey and Password.
-For Third party apps, use the permanent access token which you have got from the app.

 ```php
 $config = array(